 If you’ve strolled Amsterdam’s streets and canals you are sure to have seen a bit of street art.
-Here are a few of our favorite places to see art in the city, and some nice works we’ve spotted.
+Here are a few of my favorite places to see street art in the city, and some nice works I’ve spotted.

 THE BEST PLACES TO CHECK OUT STREET ART IN AMSTERDAM

 I like the large and elaborate works as well as some of the tiny sticker art you’ll find glued to various posts and poles around town.
 Word art can also be fun, sometimes one or two well chosen words can have so much meaning.
 Often my favorite street art is the most fleeting, done in colorful chalks, washed away with the next rain shower.
 Amsterdam street art culture is alive and kicking.

 While there are certain areas in Amsterdam that might have more street art than others, I recommend just wandering around and keeping your eyes peeled for interesting examples.
 Most of my favorite works are found in random places around the city.
 In fact there are at least five small designs lurking within 20 steps of my front door that most passersby might not even notice.

 One of the most famous spots for street art in Amsterdam is definitely NDSM-werf.
 Hop on the free ferry to Noord and take a walk around the area to see all kinds of interesting works of art.
 Stop in at Pllek or Noorderlicht if you are feeling hungry and thirsty.

 Noord in general has a few pockets of street art here and there.
 Go for a wander in the industrial areas and take a look.